drpatrik/combatris/README.md

 T-Spin recognition | 3-corner with kicks
 Back-to-back Recognition | Combatris / T-spin

-Features Combatris, Marathon, Sprint, Ultra campaigns in single and multiplayer mode and Battle campaign in multiplayer mode:
+Features Combatris, Marathon, Sprint, Ultra, Royal campaigns in single and multiplayer mode and Battle campaign in multiplayer mode:

 * Combatris and Marathon: The winner is judged on score.
 * Sprint: The fastest player to clear 40 lines are the winner.
 * Ultra: Clear as many lines as possible within 3 minutes.
+* Royal: A new line is spawned every 6 second survive for 2.5 minutes and score as much as possible
 * Battle: Judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 The multiplayer mode is using a voting mechanism to ensure that all participants are playing the same campaign.
 The voting rules are simple; the campaign